If not a relationship with God through His Law, then how else?

 John 19:30 – After Jesus had taken the wine, he said, “It is finished.”
 Then he bowed his head and released his spirit.

 However, what Christ was saying here is that His mission, the redemptive work or plan of salvation- and that alone, was what was finished.
 He wasn’t referring to the “all is accomplished or everything fulfilled” that Matthew 5:18 is speaking of.

-The “all is accomplished” or “all is fulfilled or finished” that Matthew 5:18 speaks of in regards to the Law, is actually referencing the cumulative end-time events of the following verse:
+The “all is accomplished” or “all is fulfilled or finished” that Matthew 5:18 speaks of in relation to the Law, is actually referencing the cumulative end-time and end-of-the-age events of the following verse:

 Revelation 21:6 – “Everything is finished”!
 I am Alpha and Omega, the beginning and the end.
 (CEV)